Department of Behavioral and Mental Health Staff

 Program Coordinator, Bexar County Department of Behavioral and Mental Health

-Velma Muniz joins the newly created Bexar County Mental Health Department as its first Mental Health Coordinator after more than 14 years with Bexar County Juvenile Probation Department.
-Ms. Muniz has held various leadership positions and provides extensive expertise in planning and curriculum development.
+Velma Gettelman joined the newly created Bexar County Mental Health Department in 2014 after more than 14 years with Bexar County Juvenile Probation Department.
+Mrs. Gettelman has held various leadership positions and provides extensive expertise in planning and curriculum development.

-As a Licensed Professional Counselor, Ms. Muniz has extensive clinical experience in direct service providing treatment for juveniles, families and adults.
-Continuously pursuing her passion for learning Ms. Muniz is also an adjunct professor and holds two masters degrees.
+As a Licensed Professional Counselor, Mrs. Gettelman has extensive clinical experience in direct service providing treatment for juveniles, families, and adults.
+Continuously pursuing her passion for learning Mrs. Gettelman is also an adjunct professor and holds two masters degrees.
 Her wealth of experience in program and clinical service delivery will greatly enhance the Departments ability to increase and strengthen the County’s mental health public safety net.

 Melissa D. Lucio